ravindraogg/CodeCrib/README.md

 # ✨ CodeCrib

-Welcome to **CodeCrib** — A real-time collaborative coding platform where developers can create private rooms, share code files (≤ 20MB), and collaborate seamlessly!
+Welcome to **CodeCrib** — A real-time collaborative coding platform where developers can create private rooms, share code files, and collaborate seamlessly!

 ---